certtools/intelmq/docs/Bots.md

 * `database`: Location of csv file obtained from recorded future API (a script is provided to download the large IP set)
 * `overwrite`: set to true if you want to overwrite any potentially existing risk score fields in the event.
+* `api_token`: This needs to contain valid API token to download the latest database data.

 #### Description